ryantangx/Creator-Monetization-Archetypes/README.md

 ## 📌 Abstract
 Understanding creator behavior is critical for dynamic content delivery, targeted monetization, and platform health.
 This project applies unsupervised machine learning techniques to segment 2,600 social media creators based on their engagement metrics and monetization maturity.

-Utilizing **K-Means Clustering**, the analysis identifies distinct creator personas, providing actionable insights for product development, ad-revenue share optimization, and creator retention strategies suited for platforms like ByteDance.
+Utilizing **K-Means Clustering**, the analysis identifies distinct creator personas, providing actionable insights for product development, ad-revenue share optimization, and creator retention strategies suited for platforms like TikTok.

 ---